Can dyed hair be healthy?

 What’s the best hair repair treatment for damaged hair?

-Restore and Shine Hair Masque is a treatment developed to bring damaged hair back to it’s lustrous best.
+Restore and Shine Hair Masque is a hair mask treatment developed to bring damaged hair back to its lustrous best.
 But remember, treating damaged hair is a journey, not a one-off event.
-We recommend getting into a good weekly routine of treatments.
-Hair like your skin likes regular attention so keep adding moisture.
+I recommend getting into a weekly routine of treatments.
+Hair, like your skin, likes regular attention, so keep adding moisture.
 Little and often works best for repairing damaged hair and keeping dyed hair healthy.

 How to take care of Dyed Hair

 Caring for dyed and colour-treated hair is about creating a good routine that you can commit to following.
-If you’ve invested time and money in a colour-treatment it makes sense to protect your investment.
-Hopefully, we’ve been able to persuade you that changing the way you approach your hair is not that big a deal, it really is just about building a routine and making some small changes.
+If you’ve invested time and money in a colour treatment, it makes sense to protect your investment.
+Hopefully, you can see that changing how you approach your hair can be simple.
+It’s just about building a routine and making a few changes.
 Those small changes can make a big difference in keeping your dyed hair healthy.